SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Related Work

-\textbf{Weakly Supervised Image Segmentation.} Many works have been proposed for weakly supervised image segmentation, where image-level supervision~\cite{ahn2018learning,huang2018weakly,pinheiro2015image,papandreou2015weakly,zhou2016learning,ahn2019weakly,zhou2018weakly,arun2020weakly} and bounding box supervision~\cite{dai2015boxsup,kulharia2020box2seg,khoreva2017simple,hsu2019weakly,khoreva2017simple} are two major lines in both instance and semantic segmentation.
-Image-level labels indicate the semantic classes appearing in an image.
-A common strategy for image-level supervised segmentation is to train a classification model to recover class activation maps~\cite{zhou2016learning,kolesnikov2016seed,huang2018weakly,wei2017object} and then use them as pseudo labels to train a segmentation model.
+Many works have been proposed for weakly-supervised image segmentation, where image-level supervision~\cite{pinheiro2015image,papandreou2015weakly,jing2019coarse,redondo2019learning,shi2016weakly} and bounding box supervision~\cite{dai2015boxsup,hsu2019weakly,khoreva2017simple} are two major lines in both instance and semantic segmentation.
+Image-level labels indicate the semantic classes appearing in an image, while bounding boxes further frame every instance with semantic classes.
+Weakly-supervised methods usually adopt a two-step process that first generates pseudo labels and then trains a supervised model treating these pseudo labels as ground truth.
+For image-level supervised segmentation, a common strategy is to train a classification model to recover class activation maps~\cite{zhou2016learning,wei2017object}.
+The predicted class activation maps are then used as 'seeds' for optimization methods that grow the coarse activation maps to larger pseudo segmentation maps.
+Some approaches additionally employ a class-agnostic saliency estimation model~\cite{chen2018encoder} to capture the objectness of pixels.
 In contrast, bounding boxes frame every object with semantic labels, alleviating the need to estimate class activation maps.
 Segmentation masks can further be refined by heuristic cues ~\cite{khoreva2017simple,rother2004grabcut} or mean-field inference~\cite{krahenbuhl2011efficient,papandreou2015weakly}.
-There are also some other weak supervision forms.
+The refined masks are then adopted for segmentation model training.
+Some works additionally use EM\cite{dai2015boxsup,khoreva2017simple,papandreou2015weakly} for iterative refinement of the ground truth and model parameters.
+There are also some other weak supervision forms~\cite{bearman2016s,lin2016scribblesup,li2019weaklier}.
 For example, Bearman~\textit{et al.}~\cite{bearman2016s} proposed point labels to annotate each object.
 Lin~\textit{et al.}~\cite{lin2016scribblesup} proposed scribble labels by dragging the cursor in the center of the objects.